 Our ‘In the Bag’ recipe kits started over school summer holidays but expanded to offer a weekly recipe throughout autumn, winter and during school closures earlier this year.
 Each kit includes ingredients and cooking instructions for a different meal.

-Families receiving meal kits were identified through the city’s Emergency Food Network.
+Families receiving meal kits were identified through the city’s Emergency Food Network and through partnership work with 7 local primary schools (whose pupils usually come for lessons in the Community Kitchen but couldn’t because of lockdown restrictions).
 The recipes were carefully chosen to require limited cookery equipment and all contained fruit or veg.
 Recipes also involved either creative ways to use typical food bank ingredients or ingredients not usually received in parcels to give families greater variety.

 The ingredients were weighed out and bags made up by a team of volunteers.
 As well as providing much needed food, the kits offered families a fun activity to enjoy together.